AAVVIronAlex/empbot/README.md

 ## Future projects

 I plan to improve the bot as time goes by.
 Please do not hesitate and recommend functions that can be integrated into the bot.
-Also, please report bugs if you ever notice some.
+Also, please report bugs if you ever notice any.

 ## How to deploy

-Firstly clone the repository using the git clone `https://github.com/AAVVIronAlex/empbot` command.
+Firstly clone the repository using the `git clone https://github.com/AAVVIronAlex/empbot` command.

 To run this bot you will need an Bot Token from Telegram, to get that key go and chat with The BotFather (https://t.me/BotFather).
 Follow the instructions to create a bot, and then follow the instructions to generate a new Bot Token.
 You should add the Bot Token to the `__init__.py` file to the variable called `bot_token` replace the `os.getenv("BOT_TOKEN")` with the token in quotation marks.